When is it best to use Personal Investment Companies?

 5. The profits which are made by the trading company can be lent to the PIC for investment purposes.
 This means that the investment company can be used to fund retirement and the trading company can concentrate on its trading activities.

 6. An individual can lend a sum of money to the PIC for investment and if at any time, the individual requires some of the money, it can be paid back tax free to that person.
-However, the intention would be for the PIC to invest for the long term and once the individual has reached retirement, then the PIC can make dividend distributions which are subject to tax of only 8.75% a basic rate taxpayer.
+However, the intention would be for the PIC to invest for the long term and once the individual has reached retirement, then the PIC can make dividend distributions which are subject to tax of only 8.75% for a basic rate taxpayer.
 Any money which has been lent to the PIC can be withdrawn tax free.

-7. Children’s University costs can be funded from a PIC via shares which are owned by the adult child.
+7. Children’s university costs can be funded from a PIC via shares which are owned by the adult child.
 They would receive dividends on their shares and avoid the situation where a parent is paying for these costs out of their income, which might otherwise be subject to tax at higher rates.
-The adult child may be able to utilise these personal allowances to cover the dividends for tax purposes.
+The adult child may be able to utilise their personal allowances to cover the dividends for tax purposes.

 8. There are Inheritance tax planning opportunities by allowing investment growth to fall outside of an estate, thereby resulting in a 40% tax saving.